♫ Start spreading the news, I’m launching my class today. ♫

 A video posted by Andre D. Wagner (@photodre) on Nov 4, 2015 at 3:13pm PST

-3. Call out the benefits of signing up with your referral link
+3. Call out the Special OFFER of signing up with your referral link

 Jillian encouraged her Twitter followers to sign up for her Skillshare class because it’s an awesome deal!
-Let students know that by signing up for Premium Membership through your referral link, they’re also signing up for the thousands of other classes on Skillshare, all for less than one dollar – all new Premium Members pay only $0.99 for their first 3 months.
+Let students know that by signing up for Premium Membership through your referral link, they’re also signing up for the thousands of other classes on Skillshare.
+All new Premium Members get full access to Skillshare for free for one month.

-4. Give away a limited number of free enrollments
+4. Give away a limited number of free ACCESS LINKs

-Jesse Jesse created a free enrollment link for 25 students and shared the link on his Facebook page.
-Giving away a limited number of enrollments creates a sense of urgency around the special opportunity to enroll for free, without a Premium Membership!
-Learn more about how your free enrollment links work here.
+Jesse Jesse created a free access link for 25 students and shared the link on his Facebook page.
+Giving away a limited number of enrollments creates a sense of urgency around the special opportunity to sign up for free, without a Premium Membership!
+Learn more about how your free access links work here.

 5. Show an example of your class project in action

-Jamie showed her Instagram followers just what they can do with their class project after they enroll in her class.
+Jamie showed her Instagram followers just what they can do with their class project after they watch her class.
 She took a picture of her new wall art she created using the technique taught in her class.
-Showing a very real use of the class project is a great way to entice someone to enroll!
+Showing a very real use of the class project is a great way to entice someone to check out your class!

 6. Share a student’s project